 Styling Your Desert Patio

+A pool is the centerpiece of many desert homes.
+Make the most of this space with waterproof outdoor furniture.
 Chaise lounges are perfect for working on your tan or dozing off after sunset.
 Add a small dining set nearby so the kids can enjoy a quick snack or popsicle break before cannonballing back into the pool.
-Further amplify the space by incorporating an Adirondack set fitted with a large umbrella so you can oversee the fun while relaxing in the shade.
+Incorporate an Adirondack set fitted with a large umbrella so you can oversee the fun while relaxing in the shade.

-Additional Styling Considerations
+Additional Styling Ideas

 Implement Unexpected Statement Pieces

+Mixing unexpected pops of color and energetic statement pieces throughout a neutral color scheme adds visual interest to outdoor desert spaces.
 For a striking contrast, hang a weather-resistant painting or graphic print on an empty exterior wall, or select seat cushions in bright hues for your outdoor dining chairs.

-Go With The Boho
+Go With the Boho Flow

-Accentuate your seating areas with geometric kilim rugs and regionally important materials like terracotta, leather, and brass.
+Accentuate your seating areas with geometric kilim rugs and regionally important materials like terra-cotta, leather, and brass.
 Local artwork and bohemian accessories such as macramé will give your space an authentic feel without being overwhelming.

-Master The Art of Minimalism
+Master the Art of Minimalism